tplisson/aws-scs/domain2/README.md

 Knowledge of:
 - Services and tools to analyze captured logs (for example, Athena, CloudWatch Logs filter)
-- Log analysis features of AWS services (for example, CloudWatch Logs Insights, CloudTrail Insights, Security Hub insights)
+- Log analysis features of AWS services (for example, CloudWatch Logs Insights, [AWS CloudTrail Insights](../services/cloudtrail/README.md), Security Hub insights)
-- Log format and components (for example, CloudTrail logs)
+- Log format and components (for example, [CloudTrail logs](../services/cloudtrail/README.md))

 Skills in:
 - Identifying patterns in logs to indicate anomalies and known threats